Pat Robertson controversies: Leg press claims

 Robertson responded to questions concerning the lift in an interview with CBS.
 He maintained his claim to have done it but admitted "I didn't do it with the same form that these professional bodybuilders do, which is a full squat, and it's very difficult.
 But I did do it.
 I regularly can do 1,000 pounds [454 kg] and 1,200 pounds [544 kg]."
 He said he used an incline leg press and did "the full extension on that particular machine.
 They have a brake on it.
 I was told put the brake on.
 When the professionals do it, they take the brake off and let the weight come all the way down on them.
 And if you don't have a lot of help, you've got a Volkswagen sitting on your hips.
 I didn't do that."

 In June 2006, General Nutrition Center, a nutritional supplement retailer, announced without explanation that it would stop carrying Robertson's energy drink.

-Racist comments about Asian appearance
+Racist comments about the Asian appearance

-On the February 7, 2007, edition of The 700 Club, Robertson stated that people who have too much plastic surgery "got the eyes like they're Oriental" and stretched his eyelids in a manner stereotypical of Asians.
+On the February 7, 2007, edition of The 700 Club, Robertson stated that people who have too much plastic surgery "got the eyes like they're Oriental" and he stretched his eyelids in a manner which is stereotypical of Asians.